Job Prospects... At a glance

 Those accredited at either MCIM (Full member) or FCIM level (Fellow) can become chartered marketers by joining the Chartered Continuing Professional Development (CPD) programme and committing to 35 hours of CPD for two consecutive years.
 CPD submissions to gain or retain chartered status can be made in July of each year.
 There is no extra fee to gain chartered status, only an annual commitment to undertake professional development hours.
 There are more than 300 professionally accredited marketers in New Zealand and 140 Chartered Marketers.

-The number of students completing advertising and marketing professional qualifications grew slightly from 1,605 in 2012 to 1,620 in 2014 (up 0.9%).
+The number of students completing advertising and marketing professional Level 5, 6, 7 certificates or diplomas rose sharply in 2016.
 The most common qualification remains a bachelor’s degree in the field of marketing (1,390 students completed this degree in 2014).

 Qualification completions chart